percona/promconfig/README.md

 # promconfig

-Go package for Prometheus configuration file parsing and generation.
+Go package for Prometheus configuration file parsing and generation without dependencies.

 Based on Prometheus systems and service monitoring server: